kannanjayachandran/Full-Stack-Data-Science/Style_Guide.md

 ## Jupyter Notebooks

-- Notebooks are meant to supplement the notes present in readme files or to showcase implementation of the concept only.
-They **should not** be used as a replacement for readme files.
+- Jupyter notebooks are great interactive tools, but here they are meant to supplement the notes (markdown) or to showcase implementation of the concept only.
+Avoid writing notes in the notebook.

-- Notebooks should be present inside the `notebooks` directory inside the respective topic directory.
+- All notebooks should be present inside the `notebooks` directory inside the respective topic directory.
+If they are the only content in the topic, they can be placed in the respective topic directory.

 ## Markdown Style

-Using `html` in markdown is generally a bad idea, and should be avoided as far as possible, but for certain styling purposes described below it may be used (aesthetics purposes only).
+Using `html` in markdown is generally a bad idea, and should be avoided as far as possible, but for certain styling purposes (_aesthetics_) described below it may be used.

-1. Centering and coloring the heading
+1. Centering the content

 ```markdown
 <h1 align="center">Main Readme Heading</h1>